Who Are TransUnion? Everything You Need to Know About TransUnion

 You can also get access to your TransUnion credit report through one of the UK’s credit monitoring services.
 TransUnion partners with the following services:

-If you find a mistake on your credit report, you can raise a dispute with TransUnion.
-These are the steps you need to take.
+If you find a mistake on your credit report, a solution is to raise a dispute with TransUnion.
+These are the steps to resolve any mistakes:

 2. You’ll need to provide your personal details: TransUnion will need this from you so that you can be verified.
 Then you can tell them which entry is incorrect on your credit report.